 Throughout the year, we’ll be shining a spotlight on some of our amazing people.
-We thought you’d like to get to know the know the staff better.
+We thought you’d like to get to know the staff better.
 They are the heart of our hotel and why we achieve incredible accolades and high Trip Advisor ratings.
-We interviewed Adele Powers (AP), General Manager at Beach View Hotel, to kick off this series.
+We interviewed Adele Powers, General Manager, at Beach View Hotel, to kick off this series.
 Here’s the inside scoop – you’ll get to know Adele Powers!

 When and how did you start with your hotel/Seaboard Hotels?

 Adele Powers: My husband was hired as the General Manager of the “new” Avenue Inn and Spa in October of 2000.
 I was hired as his assistant shortly after on January 1, 2001.
 2 ½ years later, I was asked to manage the Beach View Hotel and it has been my home ever since.

 What does a typical day look like for you?

 AP: The morning begins with greeting the guests at breakfast and having conversations with guests that may have checked in the night before or on my day off.
 Then I check on housekeeping.
 From reports to instruction, which includes providing them with birthday cards, anniversary cards, champagne or candy for guest celebrations.
 After breakfast, many guests who are checking out, wish to make future reservations.
 And of course, all the repeat guests usually want to say goodbye and get a hug before they leave.
 Then it is off to the office to tackle administrative duties, responding to social media and next, room checks.
 If needed, I might possibly fill in at the front desk, provide general supervision or rides, and/or check and solve parking situations.

 What is the toughest part of your job?

 AP: Hiring, training, and thinking you have a good candidate… only to find they might not measure up.
 And then having to start the process all over again.
 Also, getting to know long-time guests and then one of them dies.
 That is definitely the toughest.